khulnasoft-lab/design.khulnasoft.com/contents/components/broadcast-message.md

 ### Behavior

-Expires after a set period defined by the admin, but can also be dismissed by a user.
+Expires after a set period defined by the admin, but may also be dismissed by a user if the dismiss setting is enabled by the admin.

 ### Content